-1. Basis of presentation of financial statements
+2. Basis of preparation of consolidated financial statements

-The accompanying financial statements include the accounts of the head office, domestic and foreign branches.
-All significant inter-branch and inter-office accounts and transactions have been eliminated when the financial statements are prepared.
+(1) The accompanying financial statements of the Bank include the accounts of the head office, domestic and foreign branches.
+All significant inter-branch and inter-office account and transactions have been eliminated when the financial statements are prepared.